NewForce-at-Mountwest/foundations-course/chapters/LOOPS.md

 ***
 ## Lightning Exercise
 ### Psychotic Bird: For Loop Edition
-In your JavaScript, write a for loop that outputs the phrase "TWEET TWEET" 100 times to the console.
+In your JavaScript, write a for loop that outputs the phrase "TWEET TWEET TWEET" 100 times to the console.

 ### Favorite Foods
 - In your JavaScript array, create a new variable called `favoriteFoods`.
 It should store an array of strings representing five of your favorite foods.